 Once you do secure a sale, what comes next?
 As we said, it’s much easier to keep an existing client than it is to find a new one.
 So how do you turn those freshly minted sales into long-term customers?
 Simple.
 You build a relationship with them.

 But doesn’t that put us right back into the same problem we started with?
 Not if your business management software can automate CRM or customer relationship management.
-Good CRM tools can make it easy to build stronger relationships with customers.
+A good CRM software for small business can make it easy to build stronger relationships with customers.

 The key to any long-lasting relationship is communication.
 Unfortunately, most businesses communicate with all of their customers in the same way.
 There is little personalization and little relevance to each individual.
 That pushes customers to unsubscribe from emails and avoid your business.
 What can you do instead?